SOS-CER/SOS-CER.github.io/_projects/labs/03-lab/03-lab-design.md

 ---
-title: CSC216 Lab 03 - Collections
+title: CSC 217 Lab 03 - Collections
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab03]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab03]
-description: CSC216 Lab 03 - Design
+description: CSC 217 Lab 03 - Design
 navigation: on
 pagegroup: 03-lab
 ---

-# CSC216 Lab 03: Design
+# CSC 217 Lab 03: Design
 {% include iconHeader.html type="design" %}
 The design of `PackScheduler` for Lab 03's `StudentDirectory` functionality consists of four classes in four packages.
 There are a couple of modifications from the [design in Lab 01](../01-lab/01-lab-design).